barrucadu/memo.barrucadu.co.uk/memos/backups.markdown

 the password, but for that to happen, I'd have to lose:

 - Both of my home computers, in London
-- A VPS, on a physical server in Nuremberg
+- Two VPSes, in Nuremberg somewhere
 - A dedicated server, in France somewhere

 That seems pretty unlikely.
-Even if it does happen, any event (or sequence of events) which takes out those three locations in quick succession would probably give me big enough problems that not having a backup of my git repositories is a small concern---it could also take out my backups themselves, which are in Ireland.
+Even if it does happen, any event (or sequence of events) which takes out all those locations in quick succession would probably give me big enough problems that not having a backup of my git repositories or RPG PDFs is a small concern---it could also take out my backups themselves, which are in Ireland.

 ### Host-specific scripts

 These aren't terribly interesting, or useful to anyone other than me, so I'll just give an example rather than go through each one.

-The script for dunwich, my VPS, backs up:
+The script for dunwich, one of my VPSes, backs up:

 - All my public github repositories (I don't have any private ones)
 - All my self-hosted repositories
 - My [syncthing][] directory

-It looks like this:
+Here's the git repository step:

 ```bash
 #! /usr/bin/env nix-shell